 “We know the funds from the program go directly into valuable programs and initiatives that genuinely benefit members of our community.”

-P&N Bank members can nominate local community organisations or individuals in need for a Helping &nds grant at any time during the year.
+P&N Bank members can nominate individuals in need for a Helping &nds grant at any time during the year.

 We'd like to use your current location